OpenFreeEnergy/openfe/docs/installation.rst

 To make sure everything is working, run the tests ::

-  $ singularity run --nv openfe_0.7.4-apptainer.sif pytest --pyargs openfe
+  $ singularity run --nv openfe_0.7.4-apptainer.sif pytest --pyargs openfe openfecli

 The test suite contains several hundred individual tests.
 This will take a few minutes, and all tests should complete with status either passed,